jeelabs/esp-link/FLASHING.md

 - built-in stk500v1 programmer for AVR uC's: program using HTTP upload of hex file
 - outbound REST HTTP requests from the attached micro-controller to the internet
 - MQTT client pub/sub from the attached micro-controller to the internet
+- serve custom web pages containing data that is dynamically pulled from the attached uC and that contain buttons and fields that are transmitted to the attached uC

 The firmware includes a tiny HTTP server based on http://www.esp8266.com/viewforum.php?f=34[esphttpd]